PROJECT OVERVIEW

 PROJECT LOCATION

-The North County Multimodal Strategy focuses on an assessment of the 101 corridor in northern San Mateo County, including the cities of Millbrae, San Bruno, South San Francisco, and Brisbane as well as adjacent unincorporated communities.
+The Draft North County Multimodal Strategy focuses on an assessment of the 101 corridor in northern San Mateo County, including the cities of Millbrae, San Bruno, South San Francisco, and Brisbane as well as adjacent unincorporated communities.
 The project includes a one-mile study area along both sides of the corridor to identify projects that can be considered for inclusion in the strategy.

 Map depicting the North County Multimodal cities which include Millbrae, San Bruno, South San Francisco, and Brisbane